How will flight bookings work?

 Late-running (or non-arriving) transfers are a common cause of problems on overseas events, so it’s important that ground transfers are pre-booked for us through a reliable and trusted local car or bus company.
 We’ll ask you to share the company name and contact number with us, and for drivers to hold signs showing the band name for all collections.
 Where possible it’s helpful for drivers to be English-speaking.
-Please allow sufficient space in vehicles for instruments and luggage.
+Please allow plenty of space in vehicles for instruments and luggage.

 Planning the sound check and show schedule